Thursday afternoon, 17 July 1997

 “You have the nerve-”

 “Help me get the kids!”
-Mommy frantically exclaims, lowering Celia to the floor but clasping her hand with a grip that assuredly isn’t going to let go.
-Grandma gathers up the younger children as Mommy grabs Isabel with her other hand and all but yanks the children out of the room.
-Heated voices, furious exclamations, and the sound of a slamming door from the men follow Celia up the stairs to her bedroom.
+Mommy exclaims.
+She lowers Celia to the floor but keeps a tight grip on her hand.
+Grandma gathers up the younger kids as Mommy grabs Isabel with her free hand.
+Heated voices, furious exclamations, and a slamming door follow the children upstairs to their bedrooms.

 It’s anyone’s guess what’s happened to the pony.

 This is the worst birthday ever.